House Committee To Debate Rauner's Proposal To Reinstate Death Penalty

 The governor said his proposals also would require judges and prosecutors to explain on the record why defendants are facing reduced charges in plea agreements for violent crimes, and allow schools to use sales tax revenue to hire resource officers or mental health workers.

+However, Center on Wrongful Convictions director Karen Daniel said the governor’s suggestion of a “guilty beyond all doubt” standard isn’t feasible.

+“If it were doable, we would have done that in our criminal justice system.
+We can’t do it,” she said.

-However, Center on Wrongful Convictions director Karen Daniel said Illinois has a poor track record in death penalty cases.
+Daniel said Illinois, in particular, has a poor track record in death penalty cases.
 She noted that, since 1986, there have been 20 men convicted in death penalty cases who have been exonerated.
-In the past two years, another 23 defendants convicted in murder cases have been cleared.
+Last year alone, Illinois had 17 exonerations in murder cases, by far the most of any state, according to Daniel.

 “If you kill them, as one of my former clients Randy Steidl likes to say, you can’t exonerate soeone from the grave,” she said.